burkeholland/deno-first-look/lessons/webserver/simple.md

     });
 }
 ```

+> Make sure you restart the server.
+You can also run with the --watch flag so that the server is restarted every time you make changes.

 OK - that's about as simple a web server as we can get.
 Let's take a look at some common web server type scenarios.